FristaFKresna/venue-app/README.md

 - some routes that should be protected and using authorization/authentication middleware don't
 - not the best UI/UX design
 - there must be a better DB design but I don't know yet
+- this repo doesn't practice the good git commits
+- and much more..

 ## Installation